sauravrijal10/Assessment/README.md

-# FastAPI Pokemon API
+# FastAPI Pokémon Project

-## About Project
+## Project Description

-1. **In this project i have fetched and saved data in database from a specific endpoint with the help of script.py**
+This project is a REST API built with FastAPI that serves a list of Pokémon.
+The API fetches data from the [PokeAPI](https://pokeapi.co/) once and stores it in a PostgreSQL database.
+Subsequent requests are served from the database.

+## Features

+- List Pokémon with their name, image, and type
+- Filter Pokémon by name and type
+- Asynchronous database interactions using SQLAlchemy and asyncpg
+- API versioning

+## Requirements

+- Docker
+- Docker Compose

+## Setup Instructions

+### 1. Clone the repository
+   - To run application

+      **sudo docker-compose up --build**

+      Now you can go inside the docker container and run script.py to fetch data from the given endpoint

+      **pytohn3 script.py**

-2. **Also user can get list of all the data from database in the endpoint - http://localhost:8000/api/v1/pokemons**
+      After data has been fetched to the database then data can accessed in the endpoint - http://localhost:8000/api/v1/pokemons

-3. **To filter the data user can pass params to the above endpoint.
-Two params are type and name**
+      And for data filter based on name and type params can be passed to the same endpoint.
+The two params are name and type

-## Run the project
-   First of all create a virtual env and install all the dependencies from requirements.txt which i have generate from pip freeze

-   After all the dependencies are installed and virtual environment is activate you can run

-   **alembic upgrade head**

-   for database migration and to run the application you can use the command below

-   **uvicorn app.main:app --reload**